-In December 2010, the GASB issued Statement No. 62, "Codification of Accounting and Financial Reporting Guidance Contained in Pre-November 30, 1989 FASB and AICPA Pronouncements".
-This statement is intended to incorporate in the GASB's authoritative literature certain accounting and financial reporting guidance issued on or before November 30, 1989, which does not conflict with or contradict GASB pronouncements.
-The application of this statement is effective for the Authority's fiscal year ending December 31, 2012.
+In March 2012, the GASB issued Statement No. 66, Technical Corrections - 2012 - an amendment of GASB Statements No. 10 and No. 62.
+The objective of this Statement is to improve accounting and financial reporting for a governmental financial reporting entity by resolving conflicting guidance that resulted from the issuance of two pronouncements, Statements No. 54, Fund Balance Reporting and Governmental Fund Type Definitions, and No. 62, Codification of Accounting and Financial Reporting Guidance Contained in Pre-November 30, 1989 FASB and AICPA Pronouncements.
+The application of this statement is effective for the Authority's fiscal year ending December 31, 2013.
 The impact of this pronouncement on the Authority's financial statements has not been determined.

-In June 2011, the GASB issued Statement No. 63, "Financial Reporting of Deferred Outflows of Resources, Deferred Inflows of Resources, and Net Position".
-This statement is intended to provide financial reporting guidance for deferred outflows of resources and deferred inflows of resources.
-The application of this statement is effective for the Authority's fiscal year ending December 31, 2012 with early implementation permitted.
+In June 2012, the GASB issued Statement No. 67, Financial Reporting for Pension Plans.
+The objective of this Statement is to improve financial reporting by state and local governmental pension plans.
+The application of this statement is effective for the Authority's fiscal year ending December 31, 2014.
 The impact of this pronouncement on the Authority's financial statements has not been determined.